You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 The Primorsky zone, located in the Far East and owned by a Taiwanese company, prospered by attracting tourists from South Korea and China instead of focusing on local gamblers.

 Nevertheless, there is a workaround for those who want to play online.
-By using a Virtual Private Network (VPN), users can redirect their web traffic from their device to a server located outside of Russia.
-VPNs allow people to securely and privately enjoy online casinos without the risk of being monitored.
+By using VPN, users can redirect their web traffic from their device to a server located outside of Russia.
+VPNs allow people to securely and privately enjoy an online casino or sportsbook without the risk of being monitored.

-Previously, sports betting was largely untouched.
-Bookmakers and operators of parimutuel betting can be licensed and work legally in the country, even outside of the gambling zones.
+Previously, the sports betting business in Russia was largely untouched.
+Bookmakers and operators of parimutuel betting could be licensed and work legally in the country, even outside of the gambling zones.

 However, when the 2020 crisis hit the Russian sports industry, new regulations aimed to support it by utilizing the betting industry.